 We are campaigning to ensure that people with all types of the SMA get the opportunity to be treated.
 We do not believe that sitting back and waiting or hoping for the NHS to offer the drug will get it to our children or ourselves.

-We intend to work with other members of the UK community of SMA patients and their families in order to advocate for broad access to Spinraza and any further therapies.
+We intend to work with other members of the UK SMA community in order to advocate for broad access to Spinraza and any further therapies.

-Our campaign highlights the devastating effects that spinal muscular atrophy has on sufferers and shows how the treatment has improved their quality of life dramatically.
-It is literally the difference between life and death for many.
+Our campaign highlights the devastating effects that spinal muscular atrophy has on those affected by the disease and shows how the treatment can improved their quality of life.
+For many, it is literally the difference between life and death.

 Some people may feel that the treatment is not for them but everyone should at least have the choice!